stanipov/text-gen-gpt/README.md

 Once a model is fine-tuned, it can generate text from a prompt.
 The prompt is formed from a job title (e.g. *Data Scientist - Recommendation systems*) and keywords separated by comma.
 The actual generation is implemented in ```cli_generate_text.py -cfg config_name```.
 The sample configs are located in **generate_configs/**.
 Some sample texts can be found in **generated_texts/**

 ### Results
-Let’s compare results from GPT Neo (1.3B) and GPT2-Large for prompts from topics that were not present in the training datasets.
+Let’s compare results from GPT Neo (1.3B) and GPT2-Large for prompts on topics that were not present in the training datasets.
 The texts below were generated from these inputs:
 - *Title*: Natural Language Processing (NLP)
 - *Key words*: NLP,transformers,BERT,GPT,Python,customer satisfaction,analyze customer feedback,topic modeling,working with real-world text corpora